Jagadeka Veerudu Athiloka Sundari: Plot

 In search of the ring, Indraja finds her way to Raju's hometown.
 Due to her strange language and lack of emotional and social awareness, she is initially considered insane.
 Her umpteen confessions about her divinity are subject to laughter.
 Raju and the children take pity on her and provide her shelter in their home.
 She becomes close to the children and often ends up in trouble trying to take the ring from Raju.

-In the meanwhile, Raju is caught up in a moral squabble with KP, an arrogant millionaire.
+In the meantime, Raju is caught up in a moral squabble with KP, an arrogant millionaire.
 KP's goons launch a series of attacks on Raju and Indraja.
 Raju overcomes them, unaware that the ring is helping him.
 KP gets suspicious about Raju's supernatural power.
 KP approaches Mahadrashta, a sorcerer who sacrifices women to attain his powers.
 Mahadrashta discovers that Indraja is a celestial being and wants to sacrifice her to become immortal.

 The kids take Indraja on a car ride one day, and the car loses control.
 Raju averts a major accident and blames and abandons Indraja.
 The youngest of the orphans is critically injured when Mahadrashta's men bomb the school.
 When everyone's asleep, Indraja puts on the divine ring and saves the child.
 Raju realises Indraja's true self and repents for his folly.
 The two realize that they have fallen in love.

 Raju uses the ring's power to scare K. P. and his goons.
 During this time, Mahadrashta tries to acquire it from one of the kids by hypnotizing her.
 A monkey grabs the ring and carries it far away, dropping it in the bowl of Kumkuma at the feet of a statue of Hanuman.
 Raju and the kids search for the ring in vain.

 Mahadrashta and his men plant false evidence in Raju's home to fabricate the lie that Indraja is a sorceress.
 Raju and Indraja are pelted with stones, and Indraja is carried away by Mahadrashta.
 The kids discover the ring, and Raju sets out to save Indraja.
 A hypnotized Indraja does not recognize or respond to their calls.
 Upon coming in contact with the ring, she comes to her senses and destroys K. P. and his men.
 Raju kills Mahadrashta, refusing to use the ring, as he believes human power is enough to defeat evil.

-The very same evening is Kartik Poornima, the final call for Indraja to return to heaven.
+The very same evening is Kartika Purnima, the final call for Indraja to return to heaven.
 Her thoughts are flooded with the loving memories of her time with Raju and the kids.
 She is caught between her love for Raju and her obligation to return to heaven to remain divine and immortal.
 Indraja throws away her ring and chooses to go back to Raju to lead a mortal life.